 |Octopus||The octopus has the

 most complicated brain of all the invertebrates.
-The octopus brain is
+The octopus nervous

-lobes and tracts that are more specialized than simple ganglia.
-An
+arranged in lobes and tracts that are more specialized than simple

 The eye of the octopus is very similar to that of vertebrates in that it has a cornea, lens, iris and retina.
 It can also focus and form images.
 However, the octopus eye is different from that of vertebrates in that it focuses light by moving the lens closer and further away from the retina.
 The vertebrate eye focuses by changing the shape of the lens.
 An octopus can perceive shape, color intensity and texture.
 Another difference is that the eye of the octopus has NO blind spot because the nerve cells leave from the outside of the eyeball.
 The octopus also has a statocyst located next to the brain.
 The statocyst is used to detect changes in gravity and respond to acceleration.